Offsetra/ethereum-emissions-calculator/README.md

 import { address, etherscanAPIKey } from "data";

 const emissions = await calculateAddressEmissions({
-  transactionType: "eth", // "eth" | "erc20" | "erc721"
   address, // 0x12345[...]
   etherscanAPIKey,
 });

 // returns:
 export interface AddressEmissionsResult {
-  /** The transaction type which was queried. */
-  transactionType: CalculatorOptions["transactionType"];
   /** The total carbon footprint for all transactions of the provided type, sent from the provided address.
 In Kilograms of CO2e */
   kgCO2: number;
   /** The total number of transactions included for this query. */